eslint/markdown/docs/rules/no-missing-link-fragments.md

 Ensures that link fragments (URLs that start with `#`) reference valid headings or anchors in the document.
 This rule helps prevent broken internal links.

+This rule uses GitHub's heading algorithm for generating heading IDs, implemented via the [`github-slugger`](https://github.com/Flet/github-slugger) package.
+This ensures compatibility with how GitHub renders Markdown heading anchors.

 ```markdown
 # Introduction